Scooletz/blog.scooletz.com-posts/2018-02-26-pearls-the-protocol-for-monitoring-nservicebus.md

 date: 2018-02-26 09:55
 author: scooletz
 permalink: /2018/02/26/pearls-the-protocol-for-monitoring-nservicebus/
+image: /img/2018/02/pearl.png
+categories: ["architecture", "design", "pearls"]
+tags: ["architecture", "design", "pearls"]
+whitebackgroundimage: true
 nocomments: true
-image: /img/2018/02/stencil-default4.jpg
-categories: ["Design"]
-tags: ["design", "NServiceBus", "pearls"]
-imported: true
 ---

 It's time for another pearl of design, speed and beauty at the same time.
 Today, I'm bringing you a protocol used by NServiceBus to efficiently report its measurements to a monitoring endpoint.
 It's really cool.
 Take [a look](https://docs.particular.net/monitoring/metrics/in-servicepulse)!
 Not that I co-authored it or something... ;-)